 Tom Scholes-Fogg is the Founder and CEO of the Emergency Services Day.
 He decided to set the day up after discovering that there was no annual day across Britain to honour our 999 heroes.
-Tom then secured the support of the Prime Minister, Theresa May, who backed his vision.
+Tom then secured the support of then Prime Minister, Theresa May, who backed his vision.
 999 Day was enormously honoured to have had the support of Her Late Majesty Queen Elizabeth II, and is honoured to have the continued support of Their Majesties King Charles III and Queen Camilla, and His Royal Highness The Prince of Wales, HRH The Duke of Cambridge and many others promoting the 999 Day and visiting first responders.
-Tom is also a police officer within a major English police force, and is the Founder and Chairman of the National Emergency Services Memorial.
+Tom is also a police officer within a major English police force, and is the Founder and CEO of the UK’s 999 Cenotaph.

 Keith Fraser is the Deputy CEO of the Emergency Services Day.
 He served as a senior police officer and is currently the Chair of the Youth Justice Board of England and Wales, having been appointed by the Lord Chancellor and Secretary of State for Justice in April 2020.
-Keith is also Vice Chair of the National Emergency Services Memorial.
+Keith is also Chair of the 999 Cenotaph.